 According to the Yanaga case, 635 P.2d 295 (Colo.
 App.
 1981), “knowing” or “wilful” conduct is sufficient to establish the culpable mental state of “recklessness”.
 Although the police sometimes charge both careless and reckless driving, careless driving is a lesser included offense of reckless driving according to the Chapman case, 557 P.2d 1211 (Colo.
 1977).
 Thus, a driver cannot be found guilty of both careless and reckless driving.

-If you or a loved one has been charged with Reckless Driving in county or municipal court anywhere in Colorado, contact experienced traffic attorney Monte Robbins today for a free case evaluation to discuss your options: 303-355-5148.
+If you or a loved one has been charged with Reckless Driving in county or municipal court anywhere in Colorado, contact Denver Reckless Driving Lawyer Monte Robbins today for a free case evaluation to discuss your options: 303-355-5148.
 Colorado Reckless Driving Lawyer Monte Robbins has over 15 years experience in fighting for good people who have been charged with Reckless Driving and other criminal traffic offenses throughout the state of Colorado.